Embotics/Plug-in-Workflow-Steps/salt/README.md

 # SaltStack Community Workflow Plug-in Step Package

-This package contains a collection of vCommander community workflow plug-in steps for integrating with SaltStack.
+This package contains a collection of Commander community workflow plug-in steps for integrating with SaltStack.

 ## Changelog